tommyd323/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-This portfolio highlights projects I’ve completed to demonstrate practical data analysis skills using **SQL**, **Excel**, and **Power BI**.
-Each project showcases a key part of the data pipeline: cleaning, exploring, and visualizing real-world datasets.
-These were completed as part of my learning path to prepare for data analyst roles, using industry-relevant tools and reporting practices.
+Welcome!
+This portfolio showcases hands-on data analysis and visualization projects completed using **SQL**, **Excel**, and **Power BI**.
+Each project demonstrates a different part of the data workflow — cleaning, exploration, and dashboard creation — using real-world datasets.

 ---